 - you don’t have access to affordable employer-sponsored health insurance that provides minimum value (it’s important to understand the family glitch in this scenario).

 So in states that have expanded Medicaid, subsidy eligibility starts at 139 percent of the poverty level (ie, above the cutoff for Medicaid eligibility, which is 138 percent of FPL), while in states that haven’t expanded Medicaid, subsidy eligibility starts at 100 percent of the poverty level.

-In addition, if your income is above 138 percent of FPL (or at least 100 percent of FPL in states that haven’t expanded Medicaid) and also doesn’t exceed 250 percent of the FPL, you will be eligible for cost-sharing subsidies if you buy a Silver Plan in the exchange in your state.
+In addition, if your income is above 138 percent of FPL (or at least 100 percent of FPL in states that haven’t expanded Medicaid) and also doesn’t exceed 250 percent of the FPL, you will be eligible for cost-sharing subsidies if you buy a silver plan in the exchange in your state.
 Cost-sharing subsidies reduce the maximum out-of-pocket costs for the health plan, and also lower the deductibles and copays that you’ll have to pay if you need care.
-For a description of how this subsidy works, see this FAQ on cost-sharing subsidies and this update about cost-sharing subsidies and the Trump Administration.
+For a description of how this subsidy works, see this overview of cost-sharing subsidies and this update about cost-sharing subsidies and the Trump Administration.

 For coverage effective in 2021, 250 percent of FPL is $31,900 for a single individual, $54,300 for a family of three, and $87,900 for a family of six.